Tags:

 The film shines in scenes between Chris, played by Izaac Wang, and his mother, played by Chen.
 Together, they create a believable relationship that is funny, frustrating, and heartache-inducing.
 Both mother and son struggle with loneliness and a desire to find themselves through art, but generational and cultural divides put them at emotional odds for most of the film, making it all the more satisfying when they do connect.

 You don’t get these kinds of fully realized characters, or strong emotional reactions from an audience, without expert casting.
 The film’s casting directors, Nafisa Kaptownwala and Natalie Lin, were clearly up to the task.
-We spoke with them earlier this month about crafting emotional authenticity through casting.
+Their background in street casting, commercials, and fashion, as well as shared experiences with the characters, made them uniquely suited for DÌDI’s coming-of-age story.

 Nafisa Kaptownwala and Natalie Lin, Casting Directors